Property encumbrance

 A restrictive covenant imposes certain limitations on the utilization of a piece of land, which can include constraints on building materials or the size of the architectural plan.
 These covenants are frequently encountered in new developments, where developers employ them to maintain a consistent appearance across properties.

-It’s crucial to distinguish between the two primary types of covenants: negative and positive.
-Negative covenants pertain to actions that are prohibited, whereas positive covenants prescribe actions that must be undertaken.
-For instance, a negative real estate covenant might prohibit the raising of chickens on your property, while a positive covenant could mandate regular lawn maintenance.
+• Negative covenants pertain to actions that are prohibited, whereas positive covenants prescribe actions that must be undertaken.
+For instance, a negative real estate covenant might prohibit the raising of chickens on your property.

 What are Statutory Encumbrances in QLD?